Finn30/Finn30/README.md

 * 📱 Published **4 production mobile applications**
 * 👥 Built applications used by **10,000+ users**
-* 🧩 Designed scalable mobile architectures and clean codebases
+* 🧩 Developed scalable and maintainable mobile architectures
+* 🗺️ Integrated **Google Maps API** for location-based features
+* 💳 Implemented **Midtrans Payment Gateway** for payment processing
-* 🔌 Integrated Firebase, REST APIs, Maps, Payments, and IoT services
+* 🔌 Worked with Firebase, REST APIs, and IoT integrations
-* 🎯 Focused on maintainability, performance, and user experience
+* 🎯 Focused on performance, clean architecture, and great UX

 ---